Alushta history

 Alushta natural monuments

 Kastel mountain.
-The mountain altitude 439 meters is located on the southern outskirts of Alushta (Yalta highway), over the Professors’ corner.
+439 meters height mountain located on the southern outskirts of the city (Yalta highway), over the Professors’ corner.
 The mountain received the name “Kastel” due to the fact that in the old days there was a fortress (Greek - “Kastel”) on a mountain top.
 The remains of the fortress can still be found there.

 According to a legend, the fortress was the last refuge of Queen Feodora, mistress of the ancient Sugdayi.
 When the Genoese captured the capital of the principality Feodore took refuge in Kastel, where betrayed by her brother she was killed in a battle.

 The Valley of Ghosts.
-It is a numerous collection of stone sculptures on the slopes of the Southern Demerdzhi Mountain.
-The shapes of stone figures resemble human figures, animals, mysterious creatures, objects, and, depending on time of day and lighting, their images are changing.
-In addition thick fog is common there.
-There are more than a hundred such “ghosts” in the valley.
-The Valley of Ghosts is Ukrainian natural monument of national importance.
+It is a natural collection of stone sculptures standing on the slopes of the Southern Demerdzhi Mountain.
+Different shapes of stone figures resemble human figures, animals, mysterious creatures, objects, and, depending on time of day and lighting, their images are changing.

 Chatyr-Dag mountain.
-The mountain altitude 1,525 m is the second highest mountain of Crimea after Roman-Kosh Mountain (1545 m).
-The mountain is known for numerous caves (137 so far) discovered there.
-The Marble Cave discovered in 1987 is one of the most beautiful caves in the world.
+This mountain is the second highest mountain of Crimea (1525 m) after Roman-Kosh Mountain (1545 m).
+It is known for numerous caves (137 so far) discovered there.
+The Marble Cave, discovered in 1987, is one of the most beautiful caves in the world.

 Dzhur-Dzhur Waterfall.
 Dzhur-Dzhur (“ever-purling”) Waterfall, located in the outskirts of Alushta, is one of the most beautiful waterfalls in the Crimea.
 It is small, about 15 meters in height, but always full-flowing.